CCF Transactions on High Performance Computing

 BIT Numerical Mathematics, published by Springer, is a prestigious journal in the field of Applied Mathematics and Computational Mathematics, with an ISSN of 0006-3835 and an E-ISSN of 1572-9125.
 Since its inception in 1961, the journal has become a cornerstone for researchers and practitioners alike, offering high-quality articles that advance the understanding and application of numerical methods in various domains.
 With its impressive 2023 rankings in the Q1 category for multiple disciplines—including Applied Mathematics, Computational Mathematics, Computer Networks and Communications, and Software—the journal consistently showcases significant contributions to the mathematical community.
 Although it does not offer Open Access, BIT Numerical Mathematics continues to reach a vast audience through its rigorous peer-reviewed content.
 As it converges towards 2024, the journal remains committed to publishing cutting-edge research that addresses fundamental challenges in numerical analysis and algorithm development, ensuring its relevance in an ever-evolving scientific landscape.

-Advancing the Frontiers of Computational Science
+Shaping the Future of Computational Architectures.

 International Journal of Unconventional Computing